 Conducted by Johns Hopkins for the U.S. Agency for Healthcare Research and Quality, the study revealed that among 130 million ED visits in the U.S. annually, 7.4 million patients are misdiagnosed.
 In addition, 2.6 million suffer an adverse event and about 370,000 suffer serious harm from diagnostic errors.

-According to the study, the top five medical conditions associated with misdiagnosis are stroke, myocardial infarction, aneurysm and dissection, spinal cord compression and injury, and venous thromboembolism (blood clots), according to the study.
+According to the study, the top five medical conditions associated with misdiagnosis are stroke, myocardial infarction, aneurysm and dissection, spinal cord injury, and venous thromboembolism (blood clots), according to the study.

 Other conditions that result from misdiagnosis include meningitis and encephalitis, sepsis, lung cancer, traumatic brain injury, arterial thromboembolism, spinal and intracranial abscess, cardiac arrhythmia, pneumonia, gastrointestinal perforation and rupture, or intestinal obstruction.